 With a primary goal of planning for the State’s office needs through the year 2000, Al’s influence and vision ensured the Capitol Area Plan addressed much further beyond the new millennium including vitality, quality and growth of the entire downtown area.
 Some of the outcomes from his planning included the preservation and restoration of the historic Capitol building, development of more than a dozen State office buildings and parking structures, and the development of residential, mixed-use projects throughout the Capitol Area.

 American River Parkway Foundation

-The American River Parkway Foundation is celebrating its 35th anniversary in 2018.
+The American River Parkway Foundation celebrated its 35th anniversary in 2018.
 From the very beginning, Albert was involved in the preservation and expansion of lands cared for around the parkway.
-He and three others founded a group to protect it, which would later become what is now APRF.
+He and three others founded a group to protect it, which would later become what is now ARPF.

 One of Al’s first clients was E. A. Corum & Son.
 Ray Corum was a developer and home-builder in the Sacramento area.
 Al had previously designed a couple commercial projects for Ray (Sunshine Biscuits warehouse in North Sacramento and Corum Headquarters office building on Freeport Boulevard), before Ray asked him to redesign his houses “so they would have more sales appeal.”
-Once those homes eventually sold, Al started designing new residential communities for Corum which offered “a great deal of house for the money.”
-The homes were basically a single plan oriented multiple ways on the site, with several color options, window configurations and different carport locations, allowing at least 14 distinct-looking homes.
+Once those homes eventually sold, Al started designing new residential communities for Corum which offered “a great deal of house for the money,” according to Al. The homes were essentially a single plan oriented multiple ways on the site, with several color options, window configurations and different carport locations, allowing at least 14 distinct-looking homes.